EOSIO/eosio.cdt/docs/09_tutorials/01_binary-extension.md

 }
 ```

-Now, let's upgrade the contract again and try to read/write from/to our table:
+Now, upgrade the contract again and try to read/write from/to table:

 ```
 ~/binary_extension_contract $ cleos set contract eosio ./